Over 3/4s of UK surfers check online before making a product or service purchase.

 The four main reasons you should pay for a web developer, unless the niche you are entering is low in competition (and you can therefore use a drag-and-drop option like Wix):

-You may think that you’re saving money by using a free website builder but the time involved required for you to learn to build an effective website will come at an extreme cost to your business.
+You may think that you’re saving money by creating a free website but the time involved required for you to learn to build an effective website will come at an extreme cost to your business.

 Any free website builder will probably be a free trial, after which point you will be charged a monthly fee, or have inconvenient URLs and banners that put off SEO and visitors.